-As my resume indicates, I am currently enrolled at Carleton University in the Engineering Physics program.
+I am currently enrolled at Carleton University in the Engineering Physics program.
 Working in a position as a RF hardware designer with your company would provide me with new insight into my field of study, and the intricacies of problem solving.
 As well as strengthen my skills for future opportunities within the field by expanding my knowledge in both Electrical and Mechanical engineering problems.
 The position would give me an opportunity to develop with others who have experience as an engineer and assist my current studies at Carleton.
 As a 3rd year student, I have the focus to learn and develop as an engineer, as well as build on my personal skills.
 During my studies, I have learned a great deal on signal and power integrity from a graduate course I am currently auditing.
 I have learned about clocking issues, interconnect issues and circuit simulation issues related to signal integrity.
 I have a great deal of experience with oscilloscopes, spectrum analyzers as well as network analyzers.
 I have spent numerous hours of my personal time interpreting schematics and designs of circuits along with the design and prototyping of my own hobby projects.
-I have also been able to learn languages such as Java and Latex on my own time and feel like learning Verilog would be a fun challenge.
+I have also been able to learn languages such as Java and Latex on my own time and feel like learning Verilog would be an interesting challenge.

-My interest in this position stems from the fact that I have a great deal of experience working with Signal Integrity in high speed designs and feel like my qualifications would be a tremendous asset for Nokia.
+I have a great deal of experience working with Signal Integrity in high speed designs and feel like my qualifications could be an asset for this team at Nokia.
 The ability to work on such a diverse team such as Nokia.
 A team that includes over 160 nationalities in over 100 countries would be a fantastic networking opportunity for me to begin my career as an engineer.

-I would appreciate the opportunity to discuss my qualifications with you in person and look forward to hearing from you soon.
-I may be reached at 705-559-5330 or alternatively by email at adamheffernan@cmail.carleton.ca
+I would appreciate the opportunity to discuss my qualifications with you further, and look forward to hearing from you.
+I may be reached at 705-559-5330 or by email at adamheffernan@cmail.carleton.ca

 Best Regards,